Title: |

 - Introduction to essential geo-processing functions

-The second week 3ot he course will provide the opportunity to apply and extend the GIS skills that have been learned in the first week into a public health context.
+The second week of the course will provide the opportunity to apply and extend the GIS skills that have been learned in the first week into a public health context.
 The course will address specific analytical problems in the field of planning and evaluating disease control programmes and space-time analyses of health data.
+Note: Throughout the course there will be facilitators in class fulltime to support students who experience difficulties in the use to the software.
+Exercises are developed in such a way that these can be intuitively followed along by providing stepwise manuals which students can follow.
+This will allow students to reflect of the process and outcomes as part of the exercise.

 Topics include:

-- Spatial Multi Criteria Risk Analysis using the MATCH approach
+- Introduction to Spatial Multi Criteria Risk Analysis using the MATCH approach (linked to learning objective 4, 6)

-- Digital (spatial) data-collection using ODK software system
+- Introduction to Digital (spatial) data-collection using ODK software system (linked to learning objective 6)

-In both weeks guest speakers are invited to present applications 3ot he use of GIS in disease control programmes and research projects.
+In both weeks guest speakers are invited to present applications of the use of GIS in disease control programmes and research projects.

 The course will use the following open source and freely available software packages: